mich-ch/serverPHP/README.md

 The purpose of this project is to create an online platform that enables the user to present their achievements and capabilities.

-The goal is to make the process of finding the right person for the right place more creative and effectiv
+The goal is to make the process of finding the right person for the right place more creative and effective